School Committee - October 11, 2023

 And then in a future situation, we might also be asked to overstep our bounds and then maybe it would be a time we would be uncomfortable.

-Yeah, I guess my only thought would be if we have policies, and I believe actually we do have policies related to healthy food, sugary drinks, things of that nature, that there could be a policy relationship as well as we think about the food that we want to serve within the schools.
+Yeah, I guess my only thought would be, um, you know, if we have policies and, and I believe actually we do have policies related to, um, healthy food, sugary drinks, things of that nature, um, that it, there could be a policy relationship as well, as we think about the food that we, uh, want to, to serve within the schools.

-I want to say, and I might have this drawn out, you'll have to correct me if I have it wrong, but the calendar group was a task force and there's like a couple of policies.
+Sure.
+Yeah, actually, I appreciate the question, um, from Julie.
+I want to say, and I might have this drawn out, you'll have to correct me if I have it wrong, but the calendar group was a task force and I, there's like a couple of policies.

 Was it a subcommittee?

-So then I guess would, you're using the term liaison and I guess, could it be a subcommittee?
+Yeah.
+Okay.
+So then I guess would, you're using the term liaison on, and I guess, could it be a subcommittee?

 That's kind of what I'm wondering.